ablanco1950/CarsBrands_Inceptionv3/README.md

 The results of the training are shown in the attached file lr val_acc 49 epoch 800-900.txt and the results of the test with images from 8000.jpg to 8144.jpg, which have not been used as train or valid, in the file ResultsTestCarBrands.txt which is also attached

-lrModelCarsBrands_Inception_v3_1_49.h5 is taken as the resulting file with the weigths, it could be changed by lrbest_brand_1_49.h5 , keep the one that gave better results.
+lrModelCarsBrands_Inception_v3_1_49.h5 is taken as the resulting file with the weigths, it could be changed by lrbest_brand_1_49.h5 created using the keras.callbacks.ModelCheckpoint (attention mechanism) , keep the one that gave better results.
 This .h5 files are very large (1.9Gb) so they could not be uploaded to Github

 As an output, a file is also obtained: BrandsResults.txt with the list of images whose car brands have been correct and the wrong ones with the brands that have been predicted to them and error probabilities.